-Analysis | How many coronavirus deaths each day is acceptable?
+Analysis | How many coronavirus deaths each day are acceptable?

 The United Kingdom is further along in its delta-related surge and hasn’t seen a similar surge in deaths, as Shapiro points out.
 But it’s also the case that a greater percentage of Britons are fully vaccinated than are Americans in most age groups.

-Here, too, there are a lot of compounding factors, like that the U.K. is more reliant on less-effective vaccines, moderating the lessons we might learn.
-It’s also the case that the United States is five times as populous as the U.K., so its 96 deaths per day are the equivalent of about 500 here — though that’s still a much better ratio of deaths to cases.
-Will the U.S. similarly see a tamped-down death toll?
-Or will our sheer numbers of unvaccinated people mean we’re destined to see a wildfire of infections rip through our millions of unvaccinated adults, including millions of senior citizens?
+Here, too, there are a lot of compounding factors, such as that Britain is more reliant on less-effective vaccines, moderating the lessons we might learn.
+It’s also the case that the United States has five times Britain’s population, so its 96 deaths per day are the equivalent of about 500 here — though that’s still a much better ratio of deaths to cases.
+Will the United States similarly see a tamped-down death toll?
+Or will our sheer numbers of unvaccinated people mean we’re destined to see a wildfire of infections rip through our millions of unvaccinated adults, including millions of seniors?

 That, again is the question.
 How many deaths are acceptable?
 But it’s more complicated than that, of course.
 How much lost productivity from illness?
 When should the United States stop pushing people to be vaccinated, to get a booster shot or to take precautions against the virus’s spread?
 At what point do elected leaders (outside of South Dakota) follow Shapiro’s lead and declare that it’s every person for himself?

-Those accountable to voters seem to believe that we’re not there yet.
+Those accountable to voters seem to believe we’re not there yet.